 Requirements once you have Spanish Residency

-There is no requirement for holders of the ‘Golden Visa’ and Non-Lucrative Visa, to spend a minimum number of days in Spain.
-So holders of these types of visa can keep their tax affairs out of Spain.
+There is no requirement for holders of Investor residency or ‘Golden Visa’ to spend a minimum number of days in Spain, however to renew a Non-Lucrative Visa, the holder has to prove that they spent at least 6 months of the 1 year duration of their residency in Spain.
+So holders of the Golden Visa can keep their tax affairs out of Spain, however this is difficult to do with the Non-Lucrative Visa.

 You are generally liable to pay taxes in the country in which you reside.
 Your country of residence is usually deemed to be the one in which you spend 183 days or more in.